beamworks/react-csv-importer/README.md

 // in your component code:
 <Importer
-  assumeNoHeaders={false} // optional, keeps "data has headers" checkbox off by default restartable={false} // optional, lets user choose to upload another file when import is complete onStart={({ file, preview, fields, columnFields }) => {
+  defaultNoHeader={false} // optional, keeps "data has headers" checkbox off by default restartable={false} // optional, lets user choose to upload another file when import is complete onStart={({ file, preview, fields, columnFields }) => {
     // optional, invoked when user has mapped columns and started import